gavinmcfarland/plugma/packages/website/content/docs/6-testing-plugins.md

 # Testing plugins

-Testing is an important part of development plugins.
-Plugma comes with tools that allow you to test your plugin works as expected.
+Testing is an important part of plugin development.
+Traditionally, this can be hard to accomplish.
+However, with Plugma, you can test your plugin using various tools.

 ## Unit testing the main code